Bellefonte Formation

-The Ordovician Bellefonte Formation (Obf) is a mapped bedrock unit in central Pennsylvania.
+The Ordovician Bellefonte Formation is a mapped bedrock unit in central Pennsylvania.
+It is the uppermost unit of the Beekmantown Group.
+The top of the Bellefonte is marked by the Knox Unconformity.

 Description

 The Bellefonte is defined as a medium-gray, brownish-weathering, medium-bedded dolomite and minor sandstone.
 The very fine grained Tea Creek Member lies above, and the crystalline Coffee Run Member lies below.
+The Tea Creek Member is a medium gray argillaceous limestone.
+While still a limestone it does have a high magnesium content.
+Mostly devoid of fossils.
+Beds of Chert maybe found about a third of the way through the Tea Creek Member.

 Depositional environment

 Deposition of formations such as the Bellefonte Dolomite occurred in environments equivalent to the modern Bahama lagoons, east of Miami.

 Age

-Relative age dating of the Bald Eagle places it in the Ordovician period.
-It rests atop the Axemann Formation (Oa), or the Nittany Formation, for example between Tyrone and Water Street, Pennsylvania, where the Axemann is missing, and the Loysburg Formation of interbedded limestone and dolomite conformably overlies the Bellefonte Formation.
+Relative age dating places it in the Ordovician period.
+It rests atop the Axemann Formation, or the Nittany Formation.
+An example of this, is between Tyrone and Water Street, Pennsylvania.
+Here the Axemann is missing, and the Loysburg Formation conformably overlies the Bellefonte Formation.

+Fossils

+Fossils are scarce in the Bellefonte.
+A few specimens have been found.
+Shells of a Hormotoma artemesia have been identified in the Bellefonte.